 Pre-embossed stamp papers are difficult to procure for all denominations and need to be bought from an authorised vendor and have additional costs.
 Verifying the authenticity of the vendor can be difficult and may lead to fraud cases.

-Franking is safe, fast and easy, especially if the payment is made through cash or demand draft.
-However, the problems with franking, as mentioned in this article, are that the regulations and charges are not uniform across states, and avoiding delays caused by the quota limit for franking requires preparation and knowledge from your side.
+Online Franking procedures are safe, fast and easy, especially if the payment is made through cash or demand draft.
+However, the problems with franking papers or even franking stamp papers, as mentioned in this article, are that the regulations and charges are not uniform across states, and avoiding delays caused by the quota limit for franking requires preparation and knowledge from your side.

-Before planning on buying your dream home, it is very crucial to understand the overhead costs so that you can plan your finances optimally and make decisions accordingly.
+Before planning on buying your dream home, it is very crucial to understand the overhead costs such as Franking charges so that you can plan your finances optimally and make decisions accordingly.
 You can start your home search on NoBroker by clicking below.